Data Analysis with QGIS#

 Assigning a weight to the samples

-Assigning weight to samplepoints can be useful when your dataset has additional information (such as the type of incident, or sampled amount of rainfall) and you want to integrate this information into your heatmap.
+Assigning weight to sample points can be useful when your dataset has additional information (such as the type of incident, or sampled amount of rainfall) and you want to integrate this information into your heatmap.

 Hex Maps (Hexagon Grids)#

-Hexagon grids are used to aggregate point incidents in order to normalize geographic data or to mitigate the modifiable area unit problem (problems arising from using irregular shaped polygons).
+Hexagon grids are used to aggregate point incidents in order to normalise geographic data or to mitigate the modifiable area unit problem (problems arising from using irregular shaped polygons).
 In GIS, we commonly use rectangles (e.g. raster data) or hexagons, as these geometries can be repeat in an evenly spaced grid without leaving gaps.

 The advantage of using hexagons is that it is a polygon that closely resembles a circle (where the distance to the centre is equal at every point along the outline), but still leaves no gaps when placed as a grid.
-This means that it is also possible to use absolute values (no normalizations), since the spatial units have the same size.
+This means that it is also possible to use absolute values (no normalisation), since the spatial units have the same size.

 Another advantage is that you can use the hexagon grid as spatial units and combine multiple variables (for example, number of incidents per population size) or calculate indexes.